SymfonyCasts/symfony7/sfcasts/handle-form.md

 # Processing the Submitted Form

-Alright, we've built, created, rendered, and styled our form (I swear, I’ve done my best so far!).
+Alright, we've built, created, rendered, and styled our form.
 I've given it my all and now our form is ready for submission.
 Now, as any seasoned backend developer will tell you, the real fun begins when we start dealing with that submitted data.
 Let's jump back into our controller and make this form functional.